GIS Career Tips Anyone Can Benefit From

 - Finally, rewrite your CV using the job description as a template and by matching your skills.

-20% of job applicants get an interview.
-This means that 80% are left empty-handed for a GIS job interview.
+On average, 20% of job applicants get an interview.
+But this also means that 80% are left empty-handed for a GIS job interview.
+Don’t get screened out by thoroughly matching your skills to the job qualifications.

 3. Explore Every Opportunity